EndPointCorp/end-point-blog/2011/08/09/railsadmin-gem-ecommerce.html.md

 ```

 <img alt="" border="0" src="/blog/2011/08/09/railsadmin-gem-ecommerce/image-7.png" style="display:block; margin:0px auto; text-align:center; cursor:pointer; cursor:hand;width:745px;"/>
-After overriding the header view, "My Store" now appears in the header.
+After overriding the header view, “My Store” now appears in the header.

 <img alt="" border="0" src="/blog/2011/08/09/railsadmin-gem-ecommerce/image-8.png" style="display:block; margin:0px auto; text-align:center; cursor:pointer; cursor:hand;width:745px;"/>
-And an override of app/views/layouts/rails_admin/main.html.haml removes "Rails Admin | 2011" from the bottom of the page.
+And an override of app/views/layouts/rails_admin/main.html.haml removes “Rails Admin | 2011” from the bottom of the page.

 ### Conclusion

-There's tons(!) more you can do with the gem, and it's documented thoroughly [here](https://github.com/sferik/rails_admin). rails_admin comes out of the box with export to CSV, JSON, and XML logic, which makes it a nice base for building simple APIs.
+There’s tons(!) more you can do with the gem, and it’s documented thoroughly [here](https://github.com/sferik/rails_admin). rails_admin comes out of the box with export to CSV, JSON, and XML logic, which makes it a nice base for building simple APIs.
 It recognizes the Rails associations has_many, belongs_to, has_and_belongs_to_many, etc. It also includes user history and filtering of items and does authentication with [devise](https://github.com/plataformatec/devise), which has become a very popular user authentication choice in Rails.
 I found a few potential disadvantages:

 - Some type of import functionality is missing (needed for my client)
-- ActiveRecord is the only ORM supported, but that's fine with me.
+- ActiveRecord is the only ORM supported, but that’s fine with me.
-- It's right on the bleeding edge of Rails, which makes it ideal for new Rails applications and can't always be used for older apps.
+- It’s right on the bleeding edge of Rails, which makes it ideal for new Rails applications and can’t always be used for older apps.
 - I am curious to see if performance suffers on applications with a large number of records.

-Despite the potential disadvantages, I've been extremely impressed with it's functionality and how much development time can be saved here to allow more time for custom business-centric functionality for a client.
+Despite the potential disadvantages, I’ve been extremely impressed with it’s functionality and how much development time can be saved here to allow more time for custom business-centric functionality for a client.

-Note that a couple of popular alternatives to rails_admin are [ActiveAdmin](http://activeadmin.info/) and [Typus](https://github.com/typus/typus/wiki)
+Note that a couple of popular alternatives to rails_admin are [ActiveAdmin](https://activeadmin.info/) and [Typus](https://github.com/typus/typus/wiki)

 ### What next?

-Since I've already built a Sinatra front-end ecommerce application, I might try to get my Rails admin running with a Sinatra frontend by following tips [in this article](https://web.archive.org/web/20110830052603/http://m.onkey.org/rails-meets-sinatra).
-It'll be a little more complex here since I need to map user and admin and user routes to Rails and other routes to Sinatra, but the article covers the general idea for dispatching the routes.
+Since I’ve already built a Sinatra front-end ecommerce application, I might try to get my Rails admin running with a Sinatra frontend by following tips [in this article](https://web.archive.org/web/20110830052603/http://m.onkey.org/rails-meets-sinatra).
+It’ll be a little more complex here since I need to map user and admin and user routes to Rails and other routes to Sinatra, but the article covers the general idea for dispatching the routes.
 Why do it this way?
 Because you get the best of both worlds: a nice Rails backend for the CRUD interface and API management, and a speedy Sinatra driven frontend with simple paths to define product navigation, product pages, content pages, the cart and checkout process (which is not standard RESTful behavior).
 You can also leverage Ruby gem functionality in both Sinatra and Rails.